liamjosephnolan/liamjosephnolan.github.io/docs/turtle_sim.md

 ros2 run turtle_factory_py turt_camera_test_node
 ```

 I am not detecting markers which is obviously bad.
+I can clearly see the marker on the camera feed but maybe there is a problem with my camera detection node?

+I think next steps would be testing the aruco detection algorithm?
+Im sure its a simple bug.
+Could also be a lighting issue

+Update: I found a solution.
+I changed the marker ID to 42 and changed the world to one with better lighting and it detected the marker.

+So now next steps are to actually start the docking procedure which is very exciting!!!